-Saving and publishing an edited map

-The distribution map regenerated in the previous section now incorporates the data and/or edits in mapping parameters and settings behind the reviewed map (see example for B. glaciale in Fig. 2.11).
+2.d.8: Saving and publishing an edited map The distribution map regenerated in the previous section now incorporates the data and/or edits in mapping parameters and settings behind the reviewed map (see example for B. glaciale in Fig. 2.11).
 If the regenerated map meets the approval of the reviewer, the map should now be saved so that this improved version and its associated data and settings can be published and stored in aquamaps.org.
 Reviewed maps are listed along with the latest computer-generated AquaMaps for a species.
 If a reviewed map exists for a species exists, it is displayed as the default species distribution map in the FishBase and SeaLifeBase Species Summary pages.
 Otherwise, the default computer-generated map is displayed.

 Note that prior registration with AquaMaps is required in order to save and publish an edited map in aquamaps.org.
 Contact Rainer Froese (rfroese@geomar.de) for fishes, and Ma.
 Lourdes Palomares (m.palomares@fisheries.ubc.ca) for non-fish species.
 An assigned activity password, ExpertID and user password will be provided when the registration has been completed.